This is the multi-page printable view of this section. Click here to print.

 Service Overview

-GSLB (Global Server Load Balancing) automatically distributes network traffic to an available adjacent region based on DNS when traffic increases in a specific global region.
-In the event of a failure on a specific server, the service can continue stably by load balancing network traffic to available new resources.
+GSLB (Global Server Load Balancing) automatically distributes network traffic to available adjacent regions on a DNS basis when traffic increases in a specific global region.
+In case of failure on a specific server, it load balances network traffic to available new resources, allowing the service to continue stably.

 Features

-• Stable Service Provision: Through the health check function, which checks the normal operation of connected resources, if a failure occurs in a specific server, the corresponding resource is immediately failed over and removed from the domain response, thereby diverting traffic to other resources to provide stable services.
+• Stable Service Provision: Through the function to check whether connected resources are operating normally (Health Check), if a failure occurs on a specific server, it immediately performs a Failover on that resource and removes it from the domain response, thereby bypassing traffic to other resources to provide stable service.

-• Efficient Cost Management: The cost is determined by the number of configured domains, the number of added Health Check resources, and the number of queries, so the billing method is applied in a granular manner, allowing for efficient cost management.
+• Efficient Cost Management: Charges are determined by applying a detailed billing method based on the number of configured domains, the number of added Health Check resources, and the number of queries, allowing efficient cost management.

 Configuration Diagram